Venice, Italy

 If you are thinking about moving to Venice, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Venice can vary greatly depending on the location and size of the property.
 As of recent data, a property in the city center can cost around 4,000 to 7,000 Euros per square meter.
 However, in less central areas, the price can drop to around 2,500 to 3,500 Euros per square meter.
 For rental properties, a one-bedroom apartment in the city center can cost around 700 to 1,200 Euros per month, while the same outside the city center can cost approximately 500 to 800 Euros per month.
-Please note that these prices are subject to change and can fluctuate based on the real estate market," explained one expat living in Venice, Italy.
+Please note that these prices are subject to change and can fluctuate based on the real estate market," commented one expat who made the move to Venice.

 How do I meet people in Venice?